This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 Heat a non-stick sauté pan over medium-high fire.
 Add the bacon to the sauté pan, stir occasionally, and cook it for about 5 to 7 minutes until it’s brown and crispy.

 Add the onions and cook them until transparent.
 Then, add the garlic and cook for 1 minute.
+Alternatively, you can cook using this Brazilian sofrito.

 Add two ladles of beans to the sauté pan with a little broth and mix to incorporate.